wengellen/perfmatters/README.md

 ## Website Performance Optimization portfolio project

-This is a website optimization project for **Udacity's Nanodegree program**.
+This is a website optimization project for **Udacity's Front End Developor Nanodegree Program**

 ### Project Goals
 -----------